Kalle Katz

-Kalle Katz (born 4 January 2000) is a Finnish football player for Ilves.
+Kalle Katz (born 4 January 2000) is a Finnish football player for EIF.

 Club career

 He made his Veikkausliiga debut for HJK on 28 July 2018 in a game against Honka, as a starter.

 On 7 January 2019, Katz was loaned out for the 2019 season to RoPS.
 On 10 March 2020, he re-joined RoPS on loan for the rest of the year.

 On 15 January 2021, Katz signed for Ilves.

+On 24 February 2024, Katz joined newly promoted Veikkausliiga club EIF.

 International

 He was included in the Finland U19 squad for 2018 UEFA European Under-19 Championship, but did not appear in any games.

 Personal life

 Katz is of Jewish descent.
 Finnish track and field athlete and Olympic gold medalist Elias Katz was his great-grandfather's cousin.
+His younger brother Bruno is also a footballer.